Bearing (mechanical): Service life

 The oiling system inside a modern automotive or truck engine is similar in concept to the lube systems mentioned above, except that oil is pumped continuously.
-Much of this oil flows through passages drilled or cast into the engine block and cylinder heads, escaping through ports directly onto bearings, and squirting elsewhere to provide an oil bath.
+Much of this oil flows through passages drilled or cast into the engine block and cylinder heads, escaping through ports directly onto bearings and squirting elsewhere to provide an oil bath.
 The oil pump simply pumps constantly, and any excess pumped oil continuously escapes through a relief valve back into the sump.

 Many bearings in high-cycle industrial operations need periodic lubrication and cleaning, and many require occasional adjustment, such as pre-load adjustment, to minimize the effects of wear.

-Bearing life is often much better when the bearing is kept clean and well lubricated.
+Bearing life is often much better when the bearing is kept clean and well-lubricated.
 However, many applications make good maintenance difficult.
 One example is bearings in the conveyor of a rock crusher are exposed continually to hard abrasive particles.
-Cleaning is of little use because cleaning is expensive yet the bearing is contaminated again as soon as the conveyor resumes operation.
+Cleaning is of little use because cleaning is expensive, yet the bearing is contaminated again as soon as the conveyor resumes operation.
 Thus, a good maintenance program might lubricate the bearings frequently but not include any disassembly for cleaning.
-The frequent lubrication, by its nature, provides a limited kind of cleaning action, by displacing older (grit-filled) oil or grease with a fresh charge, which itself collects grit before being displaced by the next cycle.
+The frequent lubrication, by its nature, provides a limited kind of cleaning action by displacing older (grit-filled) oil or grease with a fresh charge, which itself collects grit before being displaced by the next cycle.
 Another example are bearings in wind turbines, which makes maintenance difficult since the nacelle is placed high up in the air in strong wind areas.
 In addition, the turbine does not always run and is subjected to different operating behavior in different weather conditions, which makes proper lubrication a challenge.

-Packing

-Some bearings use a thick grease for lubrication, which is pushed into the gaps between the bearing surfaces, also known as packing.
-The grease is held in place by a plastic, leather, or rubber gasket (also called a gland) that covers the inside and outside edges of the bearing race to keep the grease from escaping.

-Bearings may also be packed with other materials.
-Historically, the wheels on railroad cars used sleeve bearings packed with waste or loose scraps of cotton or wool fiber soaked in oil, then later used solid pads of cotton.